 Participants and providers in the healthcare system are required to follow specific laws and regulations to insure both safety and fair practices.
 When they fail to abide by the rules, they are defrauding the healthcare system.
-Fraudulent schemes on government healthcare programs come in many different forms, including:
+Fraudulent schemes on government healthcare programs come in many different forms.

 Medical Coding Fraud:

-Upcoding — Upcoding is a fraudulent form of billing for services that were not provided as stated, involving overstating the difficulty of the procedure performed or increasing the time or number of staff involved in treatment in order to bill for more services or to bill at a higher rate.
+Upcoding — One of the most common types of healthcare fraud, upcoding is a fraudulent form of billing for services that were not provided as stated, involving overstating the difficulty of the procedure performed or increasing the time or number of staff involved in treatment in order to bill for more services or to bill at a higher rate.
 All medical procedures/diagnoses have an assigned code (CPT – Current Procedural Terminology) with an assigned cost that determines how much the government will reimburse for payment.
 In upcoding, fraud is committed when a claim is knowingly submitted for a procedure using a CPT code that pays more than is necessary or provided.

 Unbundling or “Fragmented Billing” — Unbundling is a fraudulent form of billing for services that involves billing each stage of a procedure recognized as a procedural “bundle” as if it were multiple services.
 All medical procedures/diagnoses have an assigned code (CPT – Current Procedural Terminology) with an assigned cost that determines how much the government will reimburse for payment.
 In unbundling, fraud is committed when a claim is knowingly submitted for a procedure using multiple CPT codes to get reimbursed at a higher amount than is paid for the procedure identified as a single service CPT.